Porsche Boxster and Cayman (987): RS60 Spyder

 Porsche unveiled its 2008 Limited Edition Boxster and Boxster S models at a private gathering at the occasion of the 2007 New York Auto Show.
-Largely inspired by the 2007 911 GT3 RS, only 250 examples of each model were produced in brilliant orange.
+Largely inspired by the 2007 911 GT3 RS, 250 examples of each model were produced in brilliant orange.
 Other special exterior features included glossy black painted mirrors, alloy wheels, front and side air inlets, and model designation.
 The SportDesign package was included as standard which includes aggressive front splitters, a revised rear two-stage spoiler that extends automatically at speed, and an integrated rear diffuser.
 A sports exhaust system with a dual chromed exhaust tip completed the exterior modifications.
 On the interior, a numbered 'Limited Edition' plaque is found on the glove box door, while the seat inserts, 911 GT3-spec steering wheel, and handbrake lever all receive Alcantara trim, a suede-like material.
 Orange roll-over hoops, door lever surrounds, shift knob, cup-holder cover trim and even the font on the gear shift pattern carrying bright orange that match the exterior colour and offset the otherwise black interior.